The Methodist Church seeks to make its voice heard on issues of social concern and justice.

 John Wesley, the founder of Methodism, described gambling as a means of gain inconsistent with love of neighbour.
 He explicitly condemned gamblers who "made a trade of seizing on young and inexperienced men, and tricking them out of all their money".
 However, Wesley was not opposed to all forms of gambling, particularly 'softer' forms.
 For example, speaking of lotteries he said "I never bought a lottery ticket myself, but I blame not those who do."

-In the nineteenth century, Methodists ranked gambling alongside alcohol as a threat to the moral, financial and spiritual well-being of the poor.
+In the 19th century, Methodists ranked gambling alongside alcohol as a threat to the moral, financial and spiritual well-being of the poor.
 At a time when many people lived on the margins of poverty, an ill-advised or unlucky gamble could mean the difference for a family between food and starvation, survival and the workhouse.
-Gambling was thus an important moral issue for nineteenth century Methodists.
+Gambling was thus an important moral issue for 19th century Methodists.

 The 1936 Declaration on Gambling of the Methodist Conference (the decision-making body of the Methodist Church) argued that "belief in luck cannot be reconciled with faith in God".
 Furthermore gambling undermined the "binding ties of human fellowship".
 Gambling was seen as the desire for gain at another's loss, in opposition to the Christian life of self-sacrifice.